President Donald Trump holds 'Keep America Great' rally in Wildwood

 Bars and restaurants overflowed with patrons wearing hats with the president's signature slogan.
 Rally-goers, some arriving as early as the weekend, stood in a line that snaked through part of the town.
 The mood among supporters was one of camaraderie.

-Duke, of Galloway Township, spend two nights outside.
+Duke, of Galloway Township, spent two nights outside waiting in line to guarantee a seat inside.
 He was the first in line after arriving Sunday afternoon.

 "Everybody was cool—taking turns going to their cars and getting warm sharing food," he told FOX 29.